-- Prolonged and sustained survival was observed after experimental treatment with CAN-2409 in patients with borderline resectable PDAC.

-- An estimated survival rate of 71.4% at both 24 and 36 months was observed in patients who received CAN-2409 regimen together with SoC chemoradiation prior to surgery, versus only 16.7% estimated survival at 24 and 36 months with SoC chemoradiation prior to surgery. - Importantly, 5 out of 7 patients who received CAN-2409 were still alive at the time of data cutoff, with two patients surviving more than 45 months from enrollment.
-Only one patient randomized to control SoC chemotherapy remained alive at data cutoff (alive at 43 months). - Median overall survival has not been reached yet in patients who received CAN-2409; median overall survival was 12.5 months in the control arm. - Disease course was altered after salvage chemotherapy with improved CA19-9 levels and ongoing survival in CAN-2409 arm, but not in control arm.

-- Biomarker data analysis demonstrated:

-- Consistent and robust activation of immune response after dosing with CAN-2409. - In pancreatic tissue of patients treated with CAN-2409 plus prodrug together with SoC (but not SoC alone), dense aggregates of CD8+ granzyme B positive cytotoxic T cells, dendritic cells, and B cells were observed in tumor microenvironment. - Increased levels of soluble granzymes B and H as well as pro-inflammatory cytokines, including IFN-γ, were observed in peripheral blood after CAN-2409 treatment, but not with control treatment.
+- Prolonged and sustained survival was observed after experimental treatment with CAN-2409 in patients with borderline resectable PDAC. - Estimated mOS was 28.8 months in the CAN-2409 group versus only 12.5 months in the control group. - At 24 months, a survival rate of 71.4% was observed in CAN-2409 treated patients, after SoC chemoradiation and prior to surgery, versus only 16.7% in the control group.
+At 36 months, a survival rate of 47.6% was estimated in patients who received CAN-2409, together with SoC chemoradiation prior to surgery, versus only 16.7% in the control group. - Importantly, 4 out of 7 patients who received CAN-2409 were still alive at the time of data cutoff, with 2 patients surviving more than 50.0 months from enrollment.
+Only 1 out of 6 patients, randomized to control SoC chemotherapy, remained alive at data cutoff (alive at 50.6 months). - Biomarker data analysis demonstrated: - Consistent and robust activation of immune response after dosing with CAN-2409. - In pancreatic tissue of patients treated with CAN-2409 plus prodrug together with SoC (but not SoC alone), dense aggregates of CD8+ granzyme B positive cytotoxic T cells, dendritic cells, and B cells were observed in the tumor microenvironment. - Increased levels of soluble granzymes B and H as well as pro-inflammatory cytokines, including IFN- γ , were observed in peripheral blood after CAN-2409 treatment, but not after SoC. - Safety analysis: - CAN-2409 was associated with a favorable safety/tolerability profile. - Addition of CAN-2409 regimen to SoC was generally well tolerated, with no dose-limiting toxicities, including no cases of pancreatitis.

-□ Safety analysis:

-- CAN-2409 was associated with a favorable tolerability profile. - Addition of CAN-2409 regimen to SoC was generally well tolerated, with no reported dose-limiting toxicities, including no cases of pancreatitis.